dmayerdesign/funk/IMPLEMENTING.md

 3. Create a “web” app within the project and add its configuration to `configuration/{CONFIGURATION}.ts`.
    - Set the “Public-facing name” for the project (this shows up in the email verification email and other user-facing places).
    - Set the support email address for the project.
-4. Generate a private key for the root service account and save it to your machine.
+4. Generate a private key for the root service account and save it to your machine (NOT in source control).
 Save the path to the private key file in the PATH_TO_OWNER_CREDENTIALS_JSON variable in `{CONFIGURATION}.env`.
-5. Generate a private key for the "App Engine Default" service account and save it to your machine.
+5. Generate a private key for the "App Engine Default" service account and save it to your machine (NOT in source control).
 Save the path to the private key file in the PATH_TO_APPLICATION_CREDENTIALS_JSON variable in `{CONFIGURATION}.env`.

 ### Authentication